drbean/curriculum/pages/homepage/html/fortunes.md

 like it, Friedrich.
 Nietzsche fails to respond.
 %
+Napoleon: You allow God no
+role in your solar system!
+Laplace: I have no need of
+that hypothesis.
+%
 Observe the climate of the era, not the weather of the day.
 --Paul Freund